 I’ll admit it – I’m having a hard time wrapping my brain around The Most Lamentable Tragedy, the universally-praised, 90-minute concept album / rock opera / epic from Jersey punk outfit Titus Andronicus.
 I respect that Patrick Stickles and the band are following their muse wherever it leads them, and a ton of fans are evidently along for the ride (their First Unitarian Church basement show is sold out), but to my ears it feels like a lot of all-over-the-place bombast and rehash of what Titus has delivered so remarkably well on previous releases Local Business, The Monitor and The Airing of Grievances.
-(I’m quite possible completely wrong about this – listen here and let me know what I’m missing.)
+(I’m quite possibly completely wrong about this – listen here and let me know what I’m missing.)

 There is more than enough of Jake Ewald hyper-metaphorical lyricism to go around with his new project, Slaughter Beach.
 The frontman of Modern Baseball released his debut three-track solo EP, Dawg, back in August.
 His main band can be heard in these songs, for which he plays drums and bass as well.
 Continue reading →